badawy88/react-native-files/README.md

 REACT NATIVE COMMANDS AND CODE SAMPLES
 ======================================

-This project has the important files for creating react native project as well as the required commands....
+This project has some important files for creating react native project as well as the required commands....

 To create a new react project, you can use either expo-cli command or react-native-cli